benjamin-manning/website_benjaminmanning.io/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- joshua
 - researcher

 ---

 ## About me

-Outside of my work, you can find me hiking, biking, playing soccer, reading and subsequently napping, aggressively playing Settlers of Catan, noodling on the guitar, or simply spending time with friends.
+Outside of my work, you can find me hiking, biking, playing soccer, aggressively playing Settlers of Catan, reading and subsequently napping, noodling on the guitar, Traveling in random places, or simply spending time with friends.